About Rendezvous Days

 Jeff Pavlik:

-Known as “the Baker of Michilimackinac,” professional baker and re-enactor Jeff Pavlik will be baking and sharing knowledge of bread among the French-Canadian voyageurs.
+Known as “the Baker of Michilimackinac,” professional baker and re-enactor Jeff Pavlik will be baking and sharing his knowledge about bread and the French-Canadian voyageurs.

 NPS Photo